AlbertWhite/site-v2.0/src/data/blogs/form.md

 - Keep the same style of all the input/button in your site
 - Make rendering easier for dropdown, radio button..., because we only need to care about the values which will be passed to the component
 - Manage error message.
-- Adapt the component hehaviors with the data from the form library.
+- Adapt the component behaviors with the data from the form library.

 Besides, DOM element can be unstandsood as a Component.
 Why not create your own DOM component?